crashuniverse/grommet/src/js/components/DropButton/README.md

 **onClose**

-Callback for when the drop is closed
+Callback for when the drop is closed.

 ```
 function